 The future street hierarchy in Calderwood reflects the street typologies developed in consultation with SCC.
-The location of external road connection points and internal roads, as shown in the approved Concept Plan refer to Figure 3 and Appendix C of the Consolidated Concept Plan dated March 2011 May 2019) serve as an indication of the urban structure of the site.
+The location of external road connection points and internal roads, as shown in the approved Concept Plan dated May 2019) serve as an indication of the urban structure of the site.
 Detailed design and placement of these roads will need to take into consideration the drainage regime of the site and the configuration and layout of lots to promote flexibility at DA/PA stage.